dagimg-dot/vicinae-gnome-extension/README.md

 2. Install using: `gnome-extensions install --force <filename>`
 3. Enable the extension in GNOME Extensions app
 4. Restart GNOME Shell or log out/in
+5. Restart your vicinae server if it's running

 ## Development